2023 Best Child Development & Psychology Bachelor's Degree Schools in the Middle Atlantic Region

 While working on their Bachelor's Degree, child development majors at UPenn accumulate an average of around $17,669 in student debt.

 Barnard College ranked #7 on this year’s Best Child Development & Psychology Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of New York, Barnard is a private not-for-profit college with a small student population.
+Located in the large city of New York, Barnard is a private not-for-profit school with a small student population.

 Child Development majors at Barnard take out an average of $15,927 in student loans while working on their Bachelor's Degree.